adtzlr/hyperelastic/README.md

 ```

 ## Invariant-based material formulations
-A minimal template for an invariant-based material formulation:
+A minimal template for an invariant-based material formulation applied on the distortional space:

 ```python
 class MyModel1: